Deploying Rancher On OpenStack

 Tested on Red Hat OpenStack Platform 13, Rancher 2.2.4, and Ubuntu 16.04 guests.

-This blog post describes a deployment which is not optimal for production, use it only as part of development
+Warning: This blog post describes a deployment that is not optimal for production.
+Use it only as part of the development deployment.

 Introduction To Rancher

 “One Platform for Kubernetes Management”

 Rancher is an open-source container management platform (Platform as a Service) based on Kubernetes which allows users to run their container workloads across multiple Kubernetes clusters.

 Rancher can be deployed on-premise, baremetal, and various cloud providers.

 Rancher to container orchestration is what OpenStack to infrastructure is, an open platform to run workloads across multiple platforms and architectures.

 While OpenStack manages the various parts of infrastructure (storage, networking, compute, and many other services), it is most commonly paired with Kubernetes to leverage container orchestration.

 Leveraging both products creates an open environment that is dynamic, scalable, and robust.